baovie4444/Emotion_Detection_Game/README.md

 - `background.wav` - Background music during gameplay.
 - `end.wav` - Sound effect when the game ends.

-*Note: If these files are not provided, you can use your own audio files or comment out the audio-related code in `app.py`.*

 #### Dataset

-Prepare a dataset of facial images for training the emotion detection model:
+Prepare a dataset of facial images for training the emotion detection model, using the FER 2013 dataset from Kaggle.

 - Organize images into folders named after the emotions (e.g., `happy`, `sad`, `neutral`, `surprised`).
 - Place the dataset in `data/train` and `data/test` directories.